kuchnaya-hub/maroon-broccoli/src/pages/about.md

 template: page
 ---
 Behtar Ads is India's own **Short Marketing** Videos Ads App.
-A hot new stage to show our flaming talent to the world out there
+A hot new stage to show our flaming talent to the world out there.

 Want to promote your *Reseller App Products* on across social media?

 **Hiring**  *a graphics designer or video professional* **too expensive?** Fear not!
 We got you covered.

-Using Behtar Ads app you can create professional and attractive advertisements in either image or video format in a matter of seconds
+Using Behtar Ads app you can create professional and attractive advertisements in either image or video format in a matter of seconds!